michaelpj/termsandtruthconditions/_posts/2012-12-29-covariance-and-contravariance-in-scala.markdown

 The first thing that's going on there is that ```List``` is a "generic" type.
 That is, you can have lots of ```List``` types.
 You can have ```List[Int]```, and ```List[MyClass]``` or whatever.
 To put this in another way, ```List[_]``` is a _type constructor_; it's like a function that takes another concrete type and produces a new one.
 So if you already have a type ```X```, you can use the ```List``` type constructor to make a new type, ```List[X]```.

 ## A little bit of category theory ##
-To get the cool stuff in all its generality, we're going to need to start thinking about things in terms of categories.
-Fortunately, it's pretty non-scary categories stuff.
+To get the cool stuff in all its generality, we're going to need to start thinking about things in terms of tags.
+Fortunately, it's pretty non-scary tags stuff.
 Recall that a [category](http://en.wikipedia.org/wiki/Category_%28mathematics%29) \\(\mathcal{C}\\) is just some objects and some arrows (which we usually gloss as "functions").
 Arrows go from one object to another, and the only requirements for being a category are that you have some binary operation on arrows (usually glossed as "composition"), that makes new arrows that go from and to the right places; and that you have an "identity" arrow on every object that does just what you'd expect.[^categorylaws] The category we're mostly interested in is the category of _types_: types like ```Int```, ```Person```, ```Map[Foo, Bar]``` are the objects, and arrows are precisely functions.

 [^categorylaws]: In full, the requirements are: